ljkaras/gaussian_scripts/README.md

     ```
    **Note:** Ensure that the input files contain the charge and multiplicity of the molecule, and the XYZ coordinates.

 2. An interactive script will open, providing options for changing the method, basis set, and keywords manually.
-For more details, refer to the 2023_03_08_Karas_Gaussian-Introduction workflow.

 3. To proceed with the default level of theory, simply press Enter.